 Year after year our estate vineyards provide us with fruit that expresses the unique character of the soil and climate of the extreme Sonoma Coast.
 When the fruit comes in it is rigorously sorted and fermented with traditional methods and cellared exclusively in French oak barrels.
 The wine is then put in the loving care of the cellar team that stirs the lees of the fermenting Chardonnays, monitors the wine’s progress, tops off barrels, and prepares the barrels during the blending process.

-Ed recently settled in wine country to obey his passion for wine, especially Pinot Noir.
-Ed studied Viticulture & Enology at UC-Davis, authored a popular wine blog, interned at Holdredge Wines in Healdsburg producing Pinot Noir and is a Certified Specialist of Wine (CSW).
-He has joined Flowers to share our story from a personal perspective and that of the land.
+Ed settled in Sonoma wine country to obey his passion for wine, especially Pinot Noir.
+He studied Viticulture & Enology at UC-Davis, authored a popular wine blog, interned at Holdredge Wines in Healdsburg producing Pinot Noir and is a Certified Specialist of Wine (CSW).
+Ed joined Flowers to share our unique story from a personal perspective and that of the land.
 As chief messenger and consumer advocate, he will provide our customers with world-class service, a personalized experience and extend the reach of the Flowers brand with various digital and social media while never forgetting the value of a hand-written note or a phone call.
-Ed holds an MBA from Georgia State University, J. Mack Robinson College of Business and when he’s not tweeting or nose deep in a glass you may find him on his bike.
+Ed holds an MBA from Georgia State University, J. Mack Robinson College of Business and when he’s not tweeting or nose deep in a glass you’ll find him on his bike.

 Michelle moved to Timber Cove at age 10 and began living California History and the area’s pioneering ways while attending the original Fort Ross Schoolhouse.
 She has met some amazing people along the way including the Italian sculptor, Bene Bufano, who paid her 10 cents to help affix tiles to his statue at the Timber Cove Inn, and Julia Child, who would cook the mussels Michelle and her schoolmates would help gather from the ocean during her frequent visits.
 She started at Flowers in August 1998 as the Office Manager and created the first winery newsletter for a mailing list of only 300 members.
 All 150 cases of wine sold out in the first week.
 Over the years she has worn many hats including grape sorter, weigh master (and so much more) and is now providing exemplary customer service as our Member Concierge.
 She maintains a deep respect for nature, people and animals and in her spare time you’ll find her outside, usually with an animal or two or three.